 How to drink Pastis

-The most traditional and common way of consuming Pastis is in a mix with ice-cold water whereas one part of the brandy is usually mixed with 5-6 parts of water.
+The most traditional and common way of consuming Pastis is with ice-cold water.
+For this blend, one part of the brandy is usually mixed with 5-6 parts of water.
 The occurring dilution has the effect that previously dissolved essential oils are insoluble in alcohol.
 The usually dark yellow to bronze-colored schnapps turns into an opalescent, milky white yellow (louche or ouzo effect).
 The yellow of Pastis is created by artificial coloring.
 Certain suppliers also offer blue or completely colorless variants of the alcoholic beverage.

 Instead of serving Pastis mixed with water it is also commonly prepared as a longdrink with coke, bitter lemon, Champagne or orange juice.
 For another version that is especially popular in southern France a shot of mint syrup is added to the mixture of Pastis, water and ice.
 Due to its green color, the drink is called ‚Perroquet‘ (parrot).